alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-You need controls to export waste inside and outside the EU.

 [Use the tool](http://apps.environment-agency.gov.uk/waste-import-export/124357.aspx) to find out which controls apply to you or if the waste you’re exporting is prohibited, you need to:

 * complete the form in the tool if your waste requires Article 18 controls